 - Those who don’t accept it, and spend most of their time in ongoing battles with their Huskies, trying to turn them into ‘other dogs’

-If you are willing to accept these traits in a dog, and:
+If you are willing to accept the Sled Dog traits in a Husky, and:

 - Aren’t too house-proud